Silver Jubilee Animation Event Celebrated at

 (Right) Manohar Arora, C.P.
 Mishra and others at Salad Bar getting ready for dinner.

-Above Left: Roma Sur (Narration consultant for Swamiji), Shewli Dutta (Choreographer for miscellaneous Sorcar projects) and Pompa Banerjee (Narrator for The Sage & The Mouse, and Story Consultant for Sniff and Rule of Twenty-One), (Right) Bemleshwar Gupta, Arun Budhiraja, Aarti Kale and Rajni Gupta
+Above Left: Roma Sur (Narration consultant for Swamiji), Shewli Dutta (Choreographer for miscellaneous Sorcar projects) and Pompa Banerjee, (Right) Bemleshwar Gupta, Arun Budhiraja, Aarti Kale and Rajni Gupta

-Above Left: Piya Chatterjee (Moral supporter and helper in many of Sorcar projects), Chandan Chatterjee (Acted as Buddha in The Enlightenment of Buddha), Right: Raja and Romy Bhattacharjee (Moral supporter and inspirer for Swamiji) with Manick
+From top left, clockeise: Piya and Chandan Chatterjee (Moral supporters and helper in many of Sorcar projects), Right: Raja and Romy Bhattacharjee (Moral supporter and inspirer for Swamiji) with Manick, Bottom: Bimleshwar Gupta with Rajni Gupta, Rathin and Meera Basu (Moral supporters and helper in many Sorcar projects)

 The news was covered by the press/internet.
 For "State of Colorado Honors Manick Sorcar for Animation Shows" in The Indian Diaspora, press here.